 The Pugador may not be the most obvious Lab mix on this list.
 These unusual hybrids combine the laid back Pug with the active Labrador.
 Though they may differ in energy levels, both parent breeds share a similar love and loyalty to the owners.

 As mentioned, the contrast in personalities strikes a pleasant balance in the Pugador.
 As such, you can expect an even-tempered and confident Labrador mix.
-Because of the Pug side, they won’t be big barkers, though the stubbornness shines through.
+Because of the Pug parent, they won’t be big on barking, though the stubbornness shines through.

 Since both parent breeds differ a lot in size, you can expect a lot of variance in what you get.
 In most cases, they may end up with a Pug’s face but a Lab’s body.
 Plus, it’s possible they grow anywhere between 30 to 50 pounds!